RSE-Cambridge/kayobe-config-docker/README.rst

 Kayobe-Config-Docker
 ####################

-A WIP jenkins setup to run kayobe commands from a seed host.
+A reference jenkins setup to run kayobe commands from a seed host.

 How to use
 ----------

 First add the contents of the `kayobe-docker` directory to the root of your Kayobe-Config repo like so::
     kayobe_config/